devi215/Medicare_Project/README.md

 • Built automation project with Maven for test execution and dependency management.
 • Executed test scripts, analyzed results, logged defects, and supported requirement understanding and test planning.

+#Outcome of this Project

+User is able to login  online and can add the medicines in the cart and can do checkout